Majority of NY Assembly would oust Cuomo if he doesn't quit

 ALBANY, N.Y.
 (AP) — A majority of state Assembly members support beginning impeachment proceedings against Gov. Andrew Cuomo if he doesn't resign over investigative findings that he sexually harassed at least 11 women, according to an Associated Press count Wednesday.

-At least 82 of the body’s 150 members have said publicly or told The AP that they favored initiating the process of ousting the third-term Democratic governor if he doesn’t quit.
-A simple majority of Assembly members is needed to authorize an impeachment trial.
+At least 86 of the body’s 150 members have said publicly or told The AP that they favored initiating the process of ousting the third-term Democratic governor if he doesn’t quit.
+It takes a simple majority to authorize an impeachment trial.

+The tally reflects a governor plunged into a political deep freeze — a Democratic scion who has now lost most, if not all, of his allies in the party establishment, just a year after basking in national attention as a blunt-but-relatable voice of fighting the coronavirus.

-Cuomo has denied that he made any inappropriate sexual advances and insisted the findings didn't reflect the facts.
-But while political pressure grew, so did the potential for criminal charges against Cuomo, who basked in national attention last year as the blunt-but-relatable voice of fighting the coronavirus in an early U.S. hotspot, only to see his political future imperiled a year later.
+Cuomo denies making any inappropriate sexual advances and insists the findings don't reflect the facts.
+But while political pressure is growing, so is the potential for criminal charges against Cuomo.

-James' investigation found that Cuomo had violated civil laws against sexual harassment.
-Making no conclusions about whether he should be criminally charged, investigators left the door open for local prosecutors to bring cases.

-“We are reviewing the deeply disturbing findings,” said Joyce A. Smith, the acting district attorney in Long Island's Nassau County.
-She pledged her office would "thoroughly and expeditiously investigate any potential crimes” that happened there.
+Joyce A. Smith, Nassau County's acting district attorney, called the findings “deeply disturbing” and pledged her office would “thoroughly and expeditiously investigate.”

+After James released her report Tuesday, Democrats from the statehouse to the White House called for Cuomo to go.
+President Joe Biden said the governor should resign, though press secretary Jen Psaki wouldn’t say Wednesday whether Biden wanted to see Cuomo removed from office.

+"The president believes Governor Cuomo should do the right thing, resign, and leave space for future leadership in New York,” Psaki said.

-At least 40 of the Assembly members who say they are ready to start impeachment proceedings are Democrats.
+At least 40 Democrats back starting impeachment proceedings if Cuomo doesn't leave on his own.

-As New York went through a harrowing coronavirus surge in spring 2020, Cuomo's daily briefings garnered him fans around the country and an International Emmy Award.
-Casting himself as a tough-minded yet compassionate leader who steered the state through its biggest public health emergency in a century, the governor even wrote a book about it.
+As New York became the nation's deadliest coronavirus hotspot in spring 2020, Cuomo's daily briefings garnered him fans around the country and an International Emmy Award.
+Casting himself as a tough-minded yet compassionate leader who steered the state through crisis, the governor even wrote a book about it.

 Now, that book itself is among the focuses of investigations into Cuomo, with James examining the role some of his aides played in producing it.

+Heastie said he wants to conclude the Assembly’s investigation as quickly as possible.
+Judiciary committee members Tom Abinanti and Phil Steck variously estimated the timeframe at weeks or a month.

+The two Democrats said that some lawmakers want to vote for impeachment within days, but time is needed to build a strong case for a Senate trial.
-If the Assembly votes to impeach Cuomo, the state Senate could launch an impeachment trial “in weeks,” Deputy Majority Leader Mike Gianaris told The Associated Press.

-Gianaris, a Democrat, said the chamber has been preparing for a potential impeachment trial for months.
+If the Assembly votes to impeach, the state Senate could launch an impeachment trial in weeks, Deputy Majority Leader Mike Gianaris told The Associated Press.
+He said the chamber has been preparing for months.

 “We’ll be ready to go if and when the impeachment articles are sent over,” he said.
 “It could happen very quickly."

-At least two dozen Assembly Democrats called for impeachment in public statements issued Tuesday, according to a tally compiled by The Associated Press.
-Some said the Assembly should vote for impeachment now, while others said the chamber should impeach Cuomo if he doesn’t resign.

-James' investigation, conducted by two outside lawyers, painted what she called a “clear picture” of a governor who touched or made sexually inappropriate comments to a series of women, many of whom worked for him.
-One is a state trooper whom Cuomo successfully sought to have assigned to his security detail.
+James' investigation, conducted by two outside lawyers, found that the governor touched or made sexually inappropriate comments to a series of women.
+Many worked for him, including a state trooper whom Cuomo successfully sought to have assigned to his security detail.

-While many of the allegations against Cuomo involve verbal comments, some women have also alleged that he gave them unwanted kisses or touches.
-One aide said the governor reached under her shirt and groped her breast at the governor's mansion in Albany.
+While many of the allegations involve verbal comments, some women alleged that he gave them unwanted kisses or touches.
+One aide said he reached under her shirt and groped her breast at the governor's mansion in Albany.

-The governor denied Tuesday that he ever inappropriately touched anyone, said that he never intended harm and cast doubt on the political motivations of investigators, accusers and critics.
+The governor denied Tuesday that he ever inappropriately touched anyone and said that he never intended harm.

-To date, Cuomo has rebuffed calls to step down and has moved ahead with plans to run for a fourth term in 2022.
+Cuomo — a son of three-term Gov. Mario Cuomo — has rebuffed calls to step down and has moved ahead with plans to run for a fourth term in 2022.

 ———

-Associated Press writers Jennifer Peltz in New York, David Klepper in Providence, R.I., and Mike Catalini in Trenton, N.J., contributed.
+Peltz reported from New York.
+Associated Press writers David Klepper in Providence, Rhode Island, and Mike Catalini in Trenton, New Jersey, contributed.